J Visa Exchange Program

 We make the process easy

-By managing critical immigration responsibilities for J-1 research exchanges, IREX makes it easy for visiting researchers and their host organizations to focus on what matters: exchanging ideas to accelerate innovation.
+By managing critical immigration responsibilities leading up to and during research exchange programs, IREX enables visiting researchers and their host organizations to focus on what matters: exchanging ideas to generate innovative solutions to contemporary problems.

-IREX staff members are experts in J-1 regulations and experienced in guiding diverse clients through the process.
+IREX staff members are experts in J-1 visa regulations and experienced in advising diverse clients on the process and their responsibilities at each stage of the program.

 IREX offers the following services:

-• Streamlined application system with option for expedited processing
+• Streamlined online application system with option for expedited processing

-• Issuance of Form DS-2019 (Certificate of Eligibility for Exchange Visitor Status) to approved applicants
+• Issuance of Form DS-2019 (Certificate of Eligibility for Exchange Visitor Status) and J-1 visa application instructions to approved applicants

 • Program monitoring, evaluation, and reporting required for federal compliance